-- 1. The following terms have these meanings in this Policy: - a) "Affected Party" Any individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under this Policy and who may have recourse to an appeal in their own right - b) "Appeal Manager" An individual, who may be any staff member, Committee Member, volunteer, Director, or an independent third party, who is appointed to oversee this Policy.
-The Appeal Manager will have responsibilities that include using decision making authority empowered by this Policy - c) "Appellant" The Party appealing a decision - d) "Days" Days irrespective of weekend and holidays - e) "Participants" Refers to all categories of individual members and/or registrants defined in the By-laws of Squash Manitoba who are subject to the policies of Squash Manitoba, as well as all people employed by, contracted by, or engaged in activities with Squash Manitoba including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, and Directors and Officers - f) "Parties" The Appellant, Respondent, and any other Participants affected by the appeal - g) "Respondent" The body whose decision is being appealed
+- 1. The following terms have these meanings in this Policy: - a) "Appellant" The Party appealing a decision - b) "Case Manager" An individual appointed by Squash Canada or a PTA (as applicable), who may be any staff member, committee member, volunteer, Director, or independent third party to fulfil the responsibilities of the Case Manager in this Appeal Policy. - c) "Individuals" All categories of membership defined in the Squash Canada Bylaws or PTA Bylaws, as well as all individuals engaged in activities with Squash Canada or its PTAs including, but not limited to, athletes, coaches, mission staff, chefs de mission, officials, volunteers, committee members, parents or guardians, and Directors and Officers. - d) "Organization"-Squash Canada or a PTA, as applicable - e) "Parties" The Appellant, Respondent, and any other Individuals or persons affected by the appeal - f) "PTA" Provincial/Territorial Squash Association recognized by Squash Canada - g) "Respondent" The party whose decision is being appealed